Premier League player Power Rankings: List of the top 20 - Video

 Premier League player Power Rankings are here!

-Our second player Power Rankings of the 2021-22 season have arrived, as plenty of superstars have got off to a flying start in the campaign.
+Our third player Power Rankings of the 2021-22 season have arrived, as plenty of superstars have got off to a flying start in the campaign.

 Simply put: it was incredibly tough to put 20 players in this list based on the crazy results across the Premier League in recent days.